dbuenzli/vg/README.md

 - `min_htmlc.byte`, minimal example to render with the HTML canvas.
 - `rsvg.native`, renders images of the Vg image database to SVG files.
 - `rpdf.native`, renders images of the Vg image database to PDF files.
+- `rcairo.native`, renders images of the Vg image database with Cairo to PDF, PNG, PS or SVG files.
 - `rhtmlc.html` and `rhtmlc.byte` can be processed with `js_of_ocaml`,
    the resulting webapp renders images of the Vg image database with the HTML canvas, PDF and SVG renderers.